Nemesix493/DevPython_P02/README.md

-# Project 2 : Scraper of "Books to Scrape"
+# Scraper of "Books to Scrape"

 ## Install the script